accetto/headless-coding-g3/docker/xfce-python/src/samples/typer-cli-test-app/readme.md

 # Readme `typer-cli-test-app`

-This is a very simple CLI application with Python `typer` module.
+This is a very simple CLI application for testing the Python module `typer`.

 ## Prerequisites